-Has your depression, anxiety or mental illness disability claim been denied?
+Has your mental illness disability claim been denied?
 Are you worried your long-term disability payments are about to be cut-off?

 In this article I review the top five reasons why mental illness disability claims are denied and what you can do to avoid a denial, or at least minimize your chances of denial.